(Updated: August 19, 2016)

 Therefore, this article presents almost everything we know about the PRISM program, combining information from my earlier postings and from other media and government sources.

-It shows that PRISM is not about bulk or mass surveillance, but for collecting communications of specifically identified targets.
+It shows that PRISM is not about bulk or mass surveillance, but for collecting communications of specifically identified foreign targets.
 NSA also has no "direct access" to the servers of companies like Microsoft, Facebook and Google - it's actually a unit of the FBI that picks up data related to specific identifiers.

 In total, ca. 227 million internet communications are collected under the PRISM program each year, contributing to reports about counter-intelligence, terrorism and weapons proliferation.
 Anually, NSA analysts write more than 20.000 PRISM-based reports, which is ca. 15% of all intelligence reports the agency produces.